Becheler/Becheler.github.io/pages/blog/_posts/2021-08-07-hire-substitutes-with-Liskov.md

 (the **L** of the [ S.O.L.I.D. principles]({%post_url blog/2018-10-20-how-to-write-solid-code %}))
 can make this step considerably more secured by guaranteeing that this new programmatic player will interact with its teammates in a way that is comparable with its ancestor.
-This is generally enough to make sure that this change of player will not throw the entire computer play-field into disarray.
+This is generally enough to make sure that this change will not throw the entire computer play-field into disarray.

 ![Léonin having some fun with the library guys]({{ site.url }}/draw/LSP_basketball.jpg)